 - G. Unless specifically excluded elsewhere, projects receiving funding from Minnesota Housing must comply with Minnesota Housing's typical process for design, construction, and submittals noted in Minnesota Housing's Architect's Guide and the Contractor's Guide, as applicable.
-Both guides are available on Minnesota Housing's Building Standards webpage. - H. Plan Reviews - Plan reviews by Minnesota Housing staff architects review general compliance with Minnesota Housing's Building Standards, which encompass the Multifamily Rental Housing Design/ Construction Standards, Minnesota Overlay and Guide to the Enterprise Green Communities Criteria (MN Overlay and EGCC), and other requirements included on Minnesota Housing's Building Standards webpage. - 2.
-Plan reviews are limited to the information, such as drawings and specifications, that were submitted to Minnesota Housing for review. - 3.
-Plan reviews are intended to communicate expectations and/or deficiencies noted by Minnesota Housing staff to the Owner and must not be relied upon by any other person or entity. - 4.
-Minnesota Housing assumes no responsibility for any person's or entity's reliance on plan reviews.
+Both guides are available on Minnesota Housing's Building Standards webpage. - H. Plan Reviews - Plan reviews by Minnesota Housing staff architects review general compliance with Minnesota Housing's Building Standards, which encompass the Multifamily Rental Housing Design/Construction Standards, Minnesota Overlay and Guide to the Enterprise Green Communities Criteria (MN Overlay and EGCC), and other requirements included on Minnesota Housing's Building Standards webpage. - 2.
+Plan reviews are limited to the information, such as drawings and specifications, that were submitted to Minnesota Housing for review. - Plan reviews are intended to communicate expectations and/or deficiencies noted by Minnesota Housing staff to the Owner and must not be relied upon by any other person or entity. - 4.
+Minnesota Housing assumes no responsibility for any person's or entity's reliance on plan reviews. - Right to Reject Design.
+Minnesota Housing reserves the right to object, at its sole discretion, to overall building design or specific project design features and elements at application or during due diligence plan review.
+Objections may include, but are not limited to, non-compliance with Minnesota Housing's Building Standards, non-compliance with codes or other regulations, rentability, functionality, usability, or access to daylight of dwelling units.